TroikaTronix/BigSurDrawingTest/README.md

 To see this more serious problem in action, run the BigSurDrawingTest under Big Sur, and choose "Invalidate Inner View 2 Partial Rect" from the "Action" menu.

-This executes the xxx function, which executes the following code to invalidate a rect that is 100 pixels across by 10 pixels high at the coordinate 10,10.
+This executes the `invalidateAreaView2:` function, which executes the following code to invalidate a rect that is 100 pixels across by 10 pixels high at the coordinate 10,10.

     sDrawView2AltColor = true;
     [view2 setNeedsDisplayInRect:NSMakeRect(10, 10, 100, 10)];

-Note also that the sDrawView2AltColor flag is set here.
+Note also that the `sDrawView2AltColor` flag is set here.

-When the drawing function for the custom view is called, it does the following test to see if the sDrawView2AltColor flag is set and if we are drawing view_2:
+When the drawing function for the custom view is called, it does the following test to see if the `sDrawView2AltColor` flag is set and if we are drawing view_2:

     sDrawView2AltColor && [[self identifier] isEqualToString:@"view_2"]